oslabs-beta/Opal/README.md

 npm run build-prod
 ```

 <b>4.
-Authenticate.
+Authenticate.</b>

 Be authenticated to an Azure account.
-(See 'Connecting to Azure' for more information.)</b>
+(See 'Connecting to Azure' for more information.)

 <b>5.
 Run the app.</b>